strigo/strigo-rest-docs/content/ondemand-reports.md

 ### Usage

-Generate a report of attendees' user activity of the event.
+Generate a report of attendees' user activity of the on demand course.

-`POST "/events/:event_id/reports/user-activity"`
+`POST "/ondemand-courses/:course_id/reports/user-activity"`

 > Request Example